chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 ![Homepage](/.gitbook/assets/user/1Homepage.png)

-Visit our website, [citrea.xyz](https://citrea.xyz/bridge), and click the 🟠Bridge to Citrea🟠 button.
+Visit our website, [citrea.xyz](https://citrea.xyz/bridge), and click the 🟠Bridge to Citrea Devnet🟠 button.

 > Citrea is an EVM-compatible ZK-rollup on Bitcoin and uses BTC as its native token.
 To get started, you need to bridge test BTCs to Citrea Public Devnet.
 Citrea Public Devnet runs in our custom Bitcoin signet.
 Therefore, use our bridge website to auto deposit from our faucet to Citrea Devnet.